Skip to main content

 Selection Criteria for Choosing Continuous Deployment Tools

-When selecting the ideal continuous integration/continuous delivery (CI/CD) and deployment tools, there are several key considerations to remember.
+When selecting the ideal continuous integration/continuous delivery (CI/CD) and deployment software, there are several key considerations to remember.
 Here's a detailed breakdown of the specific criteria that matter most for these particular types of software.

 Core Functionality